This project will begin in the spring of 2022.

-- Alternating single-lane closures in place 24/7 for a few weeks during construction.
+- Alternating single-lane closures in place 24/7.
 Traffic signals will be used after working hours.

 - Flaggers will be used during most of the project

 - A lane on SH 119 may be closed to accommodate the retaining wall work.